 Cyril Kato's blog

-Beyond Checkmate: A Small Lexicon for the King's Fate
+Beyond Checkmate: A Lexicon for the King's Fate

 A brief historical thread

-Into medieval and Renaissance Europe.
-The Persian phrase shāh māt (the king is without recourse) becomes Old French eschec mat, then English checkmate.
-Etiquette and codification trend toward an abstract terminal: we stop when capture is unavoidable rather than physically taking the king.
+Early sources sometimes allowed the actual capture of the king.
+Some also treated the bare king—a king left without supporting pieces—as decisive or at least significant.
+As the game traveled westward, the Persian phrase shāh māt ("the king is without recourse") became Old French eschec mat, then English "checkmate."
+Etiquette and codification gradually shifted toward an abstract terminal: we stop when capture is unavoidable rather than physically taking the piece.

-Modern plurality.
-Conventions diverge.
-In Western chess, stalemate is a draw; in shōgi and xiangqi, stalemate typically loses for the side without a legal move.
-Other families invert goals (e.g., antichess).
-Same state, different value.
+Modern traditions diverge further.
+In Western chess, stalemate is a draw.
+In shogi and xiangqi, stalemate typically loses for the side without a legal move.
+The same observable state, valued differently by different rules.

 Three states, three names